tiemeboerema/IntroResearchMethods-Final-Project/README.md

 Nonetheless the nature of the conversations in the Fisher corpus and the credible labeling of participant sexes make it an interesting and relatively suitable corpus to use for this research.

-As for the swear word part of the research, the Fisher corpus will be scanned for the five most common swear words according to ...........
-This amount was chosen as a middle-ground between potentially limiting or .......... amounts, such as two and ten.
+As for the swear word part of the research, the Fisher corpus will be scanned for ten(?) of the most common swear words according to Jay (2009) The list of taboo words used by Jay (2009) accounts for approximately 80% of the data used in that study.

+Not all of these words are suitable for search, since they are not profanities by themselves, but only in context.
+One such phrase in Jay's list is the phrase "Jesus Christ".